🌞 20 Stunning Full‑Sun Perennials That Thrive in Illinois Gardens

 Illinois sits mostly in USDA Zones 5a–6a, with cold winters and hot summers.
 These plants succeed because they are:

-• Add late‑season bloomers like Sedum for fall color
+Add Late-Season Bloomers: Incorporate plants like Sedum for beautiful fall color.